 Superman’s actions lead the reader to believe that there is more trouble coming between America and Russia in the near future.
 With a battle breaking out between Superman, who is only trying to protect Firestorm and an innocent child, and Russian heroes, everything that could go wrong goes wrong.
 And Batman, who is watching everything from the news, knows it.
 With a massive explosion being caused, John leaves us with yet another cliffhanger.

 Gary Frank continues his marvelous work in Doomsday Clock #8.
 No matter your feelings towards this book, or the series as a whole, Frank’s sublime talent is undeniable.
-Frank follows the 9-panel grid from Watchmen but doesn’t fear straying away from it from time to time.
+Frank follows the 9 panel grid from Watchmen, but doesn’t fear straying away from it from time to time.

-The team of Frank and Brad Anderson on colors makes for some very pleasing eye candy on every issue.
-Not only is their work stunning on the interior pages, but the covers never disappoint as well.
+The team of Frank and Brad Anderson, on colors, makes for some very pleasing eye candy on every issue.
+Not only is their work stunning on the inside pages, but the covers never dissappoint as well.
 Frank’s covers throughout this series have been beautifully detailed and imaginative.